aymnstts/regression_testing_tool/README.md

 pip install flask flask-cors werkzeug pandas openpyxl numpy

+# 3-  run
-# 3-  run:  python app.py
+python app.py

 # notes

 once you run the project,you can upload the files needed to be tested,the file name of the file tested should be without the any dates for example: Cash_Sub not Cash_Sub291019
+Also if you added a new reference file,make sure the name is also in the same manner -> Reference_File.

 if you have any new reference file upload it before testing.